exasol/project-keeper/doc/requirements/design.md

 * CVE-number, description and severity of each vulnerability
 * The vulnerable dependency, its version and scope

+PK does not update the changes file if no information is available.

 Rationale:
-* The `dependencies_check.yml` workflow detects vulnerabilities and creates issues.
-It will output information about the created issues and the vulnerabilities.
-This information is passed to `dependencies_update.yml` as a parameter and forwarded to PK's `update-dependencies` mode.
-* Vulnerability information must be optional in order to allow running the process locally.
+* Vulnerability information must be optional in order to allow running the process locally or to trigger the GitHub action manually.

 Covers:
 * [`dsn~update-dependencies-mode~1`](#update-dependencies-mode)